Jako/AjaxUpload/docs/usage.md

 the file extension.

-The package contains FormIt hooks for prefilling the upload queue from a FormIt field value and be save the upload queue into a FormIt field value after a form submission.
+The package contains FormIt hooks for prefilling the upload queue from a FormIt field value and to save the upload queue into a FormIt field value after a form submission.
 A third FormIt hook could attach the uploaded files to the FormIt mails.